AishaArowoloGit/Aisha-Arowolo-Portfolio/README.md

-# 🌐 Personal Portfolio Website - Aisha Arowolo
+# 🌐 **Personal Portfolio Website - Aisha Arowolo**

-A modern and fully responsive personal portfolio website built to showcase my work as an **academic researcher**, **data analyst**, and **frontend web developer**.
+Welcome to my personal portfolio, a curated space where I showcase my my work as an **academic researcher**, **a data analyst**, and **a frontend web developer**.

+This website reflects my passion for building clean, responsive, and user‑focused digital experiences while demonstrating my growth, technical skills, and commitment to continuous learning.

+Whether you're a recruiter, collaborator, or fellow developer, this portfolio gives you a clear view of my capabilities, projects, certifications, and the value I bring to every team I join.

+---

+## 🎯 **Purpose of this Project**
+This portfolio was built to:

-This project highlights my skills, projects, publications, and professional journey in a clean, elegant interface.
+showcase my skills, projects, publications, and professional journey in a clean, elegant interface.

-This project reflects my focus on clean UI structure, accessibility, responsiveness and modern web development best practices.
+reflects my focus on clean UI structure, accessibility, responsiveness and modern web development best practices.

+Highlight my academic background and professional certifications

+Showcase clean code structure and component‑based architecture

+Provide an easy way for recruiters and collaborators to reach me

 ---